 - Most refugees settled before 2011 have been granted Irish citizenship.
 They are now part of the skilled, resilient and knowledgeable labour-ready force of human nature; firmly in solidarity with their fellow citizens burdened with the task of pulling the country back up from its hunkers.
 Those who cannot work are no less grateful to be alive, and hang on to higher hopes for their children, with the same determination they had in holding on to them this side of the grave.

 The exodus of Irish refugees culminates in famine coffin ships setting sail in the sea of national memory.
-But we don’t have to peer farther than 1969 to dig up images of homes burning across cities with families fleeing for the border dispossessed and under threat.
-Only the border was internal to the island of Ireland where the displaced peoples sounded like us and blended in better.
+But we don’t have to peer farther than 1969 to dig up images of homes burning across cities with families fleeing for the border dispossessed and under threat, only the border was internal to the island of Ireland where the displaced peoples sounded like the reset of us and blended in with more ease.
 Wilful blindness to the plight of others is not a recent phenomenon.
 So, perhaps surprisingly, it’s this experience of displacement that informs a peculiar resonance among a diversity of people currently living in Ireland.
 They, and others further along rehabilitation, have proved the critical role the arts and story-telling plays in recovery from trauma and displacement.
 Ireland regards itself as somewhat of a leader in such disciplines.
 The universal need for artistic expression and story-telling is essential for those whose cultural fabric holds little or no space for western medication and psychotherapy.
 We are not alone in believing in miracles and cures and healing wells.

 None of us have the capacity to act as UN superstars.
 The refugee crisis is not uppermost in all of our minds all of the time.
 That’s impossible; we’re not built to manage the world that way.
 But winning the minds as well as the hearts of people to create a groundswell of public resistance has power, and it is enough for people contending with busy and difficult lives.
 We don’t need to know the geopolitical complexities to challenge some assumptions about Ireland’s ability to manage refugee resettlement.
 An exercise in balancing pressure with purpose.